How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Install Sysdig on Ubuntu

-Ubuntu Universe repository0.40.0 on Ubuntu 26.04, 0.36.0 on Ubuntu 24.04, and 0.27.1 on Ubuntu 22.04Best when you prefer Ubuntu-managed packages and do not need the newest Sysdig release.
+Ubuntu Universe repository0.40.0 on Ubuntu 26.04, 0.36.0 on Ubuntu 24.04, and 0.27.1 on Ubuntu 22.04Best when you prefer Ubuntu-managed packages and do not need Sysdig 0.41.4.

 Install Sysdig from the Official Repository

-Use the official repository when you want the current upstream Sysdig build instead of the older package shipped by a specific Ubuntu release.
+Use the official repository when you want the upstream Sysdig build instead of the older package shipped by a specific Ubuntu release.
 The upstream project is maintained at the Sysdig GitHub repository.
 Install the setup tools first:

 sudo apt install ca-certificates curl gpg ncurses-term dkms -y